 People can face criminal charges, however, for carrying concealed firearms or other weapons when they do not have the necessary license.
 Even individuals licensed to carry concealed weapons or firearms can be arrested if they are carrying a firearm or weapon in a prohibited location.

 Concealed Weapon or Firearm Defense Lawyer in Brooksville

 Ashley Aulls is a dedicated criminal defense attorney in Brooksville who fights to achieve the most favorable outcome in every case, possibly getting criminal charges reduced or dismissed.
-You can have him provide an honest and thorough evaluation of your case when you call (352) 593-4115 today to schedule a free, confidential consultation.
+You can have him provide an honest and thorough evaluation of your case when you call (352) 593-4115 today to schedule a confidential consultation.

 Florida Carrying a Concealed Firearm or Weapon Information Center

 - How can people with concealed carry licenses be charged with this crime?

 - What are the consequences of being convicted of carrying a concealed weapon or firearm?